Principle of Charity

 Remember there are many possible ways to interpret what was said

-Explore possible interpretations with an open mind by asking questions, careful listening & thinking
+Explore possible interpretations with an open mind by asking questions, careful listening & thinking before responding

 Interpret charitably by assuming good intentions & practicing empathy & trying to understand other views